MichaelOdumosu57/crexi_take_home/docs/PROJECT_INFO.md

 # Aspects

 ## Challenges
+* Getting the global to offset to the right on the profile detail pae

 ## Enjoyed
 * learning about host-context as a neat logic for managing overlayLoading and seeing how the crexi team managed overlayLoading